Catholic Church sexual abuse cases by country: Germany

 In February 2010, Der Spiegel reported that more than 94 clerics and laymen have been suspected of sexual abuse since 1995.
 Thirty of them had been prosecuted because legal time constraints related to the occurrence of alleged crimes prevented prosecution of older cases.
 In 2017, it was further reported that at least 547 members of the prestigious Domspatzen choir in Regensburg were physically or sexually abused between 1945 and 1992.

 On 25 September 2018, the German Catholic Bishops' Conference released a report (some data of which was leaked via Der Spiegel several days before its official publication) that reported that 3,677 children in Germany, mostly boys under age 13, were sexually abused by Catholic clergy members over the past seven decades".
 About 1,670 church workers, or 4.4% of the clergy, had been involved in the abuse which is "shocking and probably just the tip of the iceberg" according to Germany's Federal Justice Minister Katarina Barley.
 The report, commissioned by the Bishops' Conference in 2014, was not fully independent of the church and likely understated the activity, as journalists have been forbidden from looking at church files which could contain more reports of abuse.
 The full report was officially released by the German Catholic Church on 25 September, and included an apology by Cardinal Reinhard Marx, Bishop of Munich and Freising and head of the German Catholic Bishops' Conference, and other German bishops.
 The incidents were reported to have happened between the years 1946 and 2014.
 The report's author criticised the church for denying him access to other Catholic institutions, including children's homes and schools, which could consequently not be included.
 It was also reported that local dioceses destroyed some files containing more reports of sexual abuse.
 Some of the "predator priests" were transferred to other parishes in order to avoid scrutiny.

 In August 2020, more than 1,400 people in Germany accused at least 654 monks, nuns and other members of the orders of sexually abusing them as children, teenagers, and as wards, going as far back as the 1950s.
 In December 2020, Catholic nuns who ran a former children's home in the German city of Speyer were implicated in transporting children to priests who would then sex abuse them.

-A German website has a frequently updated sourced timeline of cases, international but focussed on Germany.
+GottesSuche, a German nonprofit organization with the goal of researching and documenting abuse in both the Catholic and Protestant Churches, has a frequently updated sourced timeline of cases, international but focused on Germany.

 According to a February 2021 report in The Daily Beast, nuns from a convent in Speyer rented orphaned boys to German businessmen who forced them to participate in gang bangs and sex orgies.
 The nuns later punished the young boys if they were covered in semen or had wrinkled clothing.